fcap-protocol/docs/spec.md

 **Type:** uint7

 **Description:** A cyclic count of requests from the sender.
 When responding to a message, it will set this to the ID of the message it is responding to.

+A special ID of 0 is used for broadcast packets

 ### Message type